pusher-community/real-time-laravel/notifications/trigger.md

 </script>
 ```

 As per the code comments this sets things up so that the `form` submission is handled by JavaScript and makes a `POST` to the server with the notification text.

-Open http://localhost:8000/notifications, enter some text and hit *enter* to submit the form.
+<i class="fa fa-rocket fa-2"></i> Open http://localhost:8000/notifications, enter some text and hit *enter* to submit the form.
 You should see `notification submitted` logged to the browser console.

 ## Trigger the Event via Pusher

 In the `postNotify` function of our `NotificationController` we want to get the submitted text, do some basic sanitisation and trigger the event via Pusher.

-Over to you to complete the `TODO` items below.
+<i class="fa fa-rocket fa-2"></i> Over to you to complete the `TODO` items below.
 You'll also need to import `Illuminate\Support\Facades\App` in order to use the `App` facade to get the `Pusher` instance from the service container

 ```php
 public function postNotify(Request $request)